exercism/automated-analysis/README.md

 ## Background

 The project started in February 2019.
-You can read the [blog post that launched it](https://exercism.io/blog/automated-mentoring-support-project) or the [About Document](./docs/about.md) for more information.
+For more information, we recommend reading [our announcement](https://exercism.io/blog/automated-mentoring-support-project) or this repository's [about document](./docs/about.md).

 ## Analyzers